 Gorals also live in Ukraine and the Czech Republic.

 Many of the people that live in Bohemia and Moravia wear folk dress every day.
 Bohemia and Moldovia are regions of the Czech Republic.

 In Bohemia, most Chods -an ethnic group- certainly wear it.
 So do the Hanas of Moravia.

 Hana women used to hide their hair completely, even from their husbands (see the first picture).
 While the men wore their hair long.

-And speaking of Andalucia that is the province where one might find people in folk dress more often.
-For it is customary to go to April’s Fair, whether you are a local or a tourist, wearing the traditional clothes of the region.
-Which for women is a flamenco/gypsy dress, colorful and full of ruffles.
+And Andalusia is the region where one might find people in folk dress more often.
+Whether you are a local or a tourist, you are expected to wear traditional clothes at the famous April’s Fair.

 And to close, the famous Scottish kilt.

-Scots sometimes show up at the stadium wearing kilts to support their favorite team.
-You may also spot one or two patriotic Scots sporting the traditional garment while strolling down the streets of their city.
+They are not used every day.
+But sometimes Scots show up at the stadium wearing them to support their favorite team.
+And you may also spot one or two patriotic kilted-Scots walking around town.